boltlabs-inc/dialectic/examples/README.md

 Each example is a demonstration of a particular different session type and how the two ends of that session might be implemented using Dialectic.
-The examples in this repository are all of a client/server architecture using TCP sockets and binary serialization for communication.
+The examples in this repository are all of a client/server architecture using TCP sockets and binary serialization for communication (this common functionality being implemented in [`common.rs`](common.rs)).

 ## Reading and editing the examples